Got half a container of buttermilk left after making pancakes, and not sure what to do with the leftovers?

 Can You Freeze Buttermilk?

-Doesn’t look that appealing, right?
+Doesn’t look particularly appealing, doesn’t it?

 How To Freeze Buttermilk

 Below, I go through three methods of freezing this dairy product.
 They are quite similar, and all of them require only basic household items.
 I’m sure you already have everything you need to go with at least one of them.
-Let’s go.